Andy-UTAS/SSP/docs/4-crystal/4-1-realspace.md

 The image above (panel `A`) shows a simple cubic lattice.
 Now, perhaps the simplest adjustment one can imagine making the simple cubic structure is the addition of a lattice point to the centre of the simple cubic cell, which is shown in panel `B`.
 This structure is known as the  **Body-Centred Cubic** (**BCC**) lattice.
 In the BCC lattice, there are 8 lattice points on the corners of the cell and one in the centre and thus the conventional unit cell contains $8\times 1/8+1 = 2$ lattice points, and is therefore not primitive.

 ???
-Question "What is the basis of the bcc lattice?"
+Question "4.1.7 What is the basis of the bcc lattice?"

     $(0,0,0)$ and $(1/2, 1/2, 1/2)$